-Pekin Grace UMC is a place where you can enjoy getting involved and look forward to learning, praising and serving together with others in our community.
-We would love to have your family worship, learn and grow with us.
-If you have any questions on our programs or what we believe, please feel free to call the church office.
-Together, we can continue to make a positive impact in our community.
+Pekin Grace UMC is a place where you can enjoy getting involved and look forward to learning, worshiping, and serving together with others in this community.
+We would love to have your family worship, learn and grow alongside us.
+If you have any questions about our programs or what we believe, please feel free to contact the church office or staff members.
+Together, we can continue to make a positive impact in Pekin for Jesus.

 Pekin Grace UMC has a long history dating back to 1826, when Methodist circuit rider Reverend Jesse Walker, visited the first cabin built in Pekin.
 Nearly twenty years later, a group of German immigrants began to gather in their homes to sing and pray, and in 1848, the German Methodist Episcopal Church was organized.
 They built their first small frame church in 1850, assisted by the original “English” Methodist congregation which included pew from their earlier church.
 A larger church followed in 1854, costing $2,728 to build.
 In 1874, a great Gothic church was finished and dedicated on the church’s present site, housing Pekin’s first pipe organ.
 This grand location quickly became a repeat choice to host the annual Methodist conference.
 A spacious parsonage was later built across the street in 1881.

 In 1911, a wind storm, lightning, and fire destroyed the Gothic building.
 The congregation entered the new (and present) Tudor church in 1912, and changed its name to Grace Methodist Episcopal Church, instead of "German Methodist."
 The new church included the Hinners organ, custom built by the church's own organist at the choir master's local organ factory.
 During this time, services also changed from being conducted in German to English.